HexHive/libfuzz/docs/AddNewTarget.md

 `./build_library.sh`, and save the output in the same `.cc` folder.
 The rest *should* work transparently.

-The actual fuzzin campaign is handled from the script `./targets/start_fuzz_driver.sh`, which will find the correct `compile_driver.sh` of the `$TARGET` library under testing.
+The actual fuzzing campaign is handled by the script `./targets/start_fuzz_driver.sh`, which will look up the correct `compile_driver.sh` according to the `$TARGET` set.

 *Entry point for compile_driver.sh and build_library.sh*